Free (Mya song): Critical reception

+Accolades

 Chart performance

 In the United States, for the issue dated week of February 3, 2001, "Free" was Billboard's Hot 100 “Hot Shot Debut” of the week debuting at number 76.
 In its third week it ascended from 74-61 issue dated week of February 17, 2001.
 The song reached its peak at number 41 in its fourth week ascending from 61-41 issue dated week of February 24, 2001.
 It spent a total of 17 consecutive weeks on the chart.
 It was the second single released by Harrison to miss the coveted pop Top 40.
 On Billboard's Hot R&B/Hip-Hop Singles & Tracks chart the song failed to achieve success; peaking at a moderately low fifty-two issue dated week of December 28, 2000.

 Despite its chart placements in the U.S., "Free" was moderately successful in international territories.
 In Australia, "Free" became her second Top Ten (solo) third overall, it debuted at number 11 during the week of June 3, 2001.
 It reached its peak at number four in its sixth week during the week of July 8, 2001.
 It spent a total of 21 consecutive weeks altogether on the chart and was certified platinum by Australian Recording Industry Association for shipments of 70,000 units sold.
 It found success in the UK where it became her fifth Top 20 hit, it debuted and peaked at number 11 during the week of June 9, 2001.
 It spent a total of 6 consecutive weeks on the chart.